Greatmax-07/CICIDS2017-IDS-Simulator/README.md

 ---

-## 📁 Folder Structure in your device
+## Folder Structure in your Device

 ### 📊 Feature-Selected Workbook (Required)